nsidc/agu2023-qgreenland-cryocloud/slides/index.md

 * Instructor, with Trey Stafford and Alyse Thurber, of QGreenland Researcher Workshop.
   More on that soon!

-There will be a QR code at the final slide linking to the webpage for this presentation where you can, for example, follow these links and learn more about co-authors on this talk!
+If anything in this talk goes by too quickly, there will be a QR code at the final slide linking to the webpage for this presentation.
+There you can find a copy of the slides (including bonus slides), learn more about authors of this talk, and find several links we think you might be interested in.
 :::